ballerina-platform/module-ballerina-xslt/xslt-ballerina/Package.md

 The XSLT library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina
 </a> language.

-This package provides a function to transform the XML content to another XML/HTML/plain text using XSL transformations.
+This package provides a function to transform the `xml` content to another XML/HTML/plain text using XSL transformations.

 ### Report Issues